 - In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar together on medium high speed until light and fluffy.
 About 2-3 minutes.
 Scrape down the bowl halfway through.

-- Add the vanilla and mix until just combined.
+- Add the vanilla bean paste and mix until just combined.

 - Remove the bowl from the mixer and stir once or twice with a rubber spatula being sure to scrape the bottom of the bowl.